SERVICES

 • Each blade is balanced with each of the other blades in the propeller and all are “matched”, both weight wise and dimensionally.

-• Any wear or damage is reworked.
+• Any wear or damage is reworked and repaired.

 • All steel parts are replated and the aluminum components are alodined and painted.